aJimenez19037/COE379L-Projects/README.md

 test_api.py - python script used to make a request to flask application

 ### Using the Inference Server
 This is written under the assumption you are using an ssh tunnel developed in class.
-The following commands will launch the flask api
+To close the server simply press ctrl-c in the terminal.
+The following commands will launch the flask app:
 ```
 docker pull antjim19037/hurricane_api
 docker run -it --rm -p 5000:5000 antjim19037/hurricane_api